-NAB Subordinated Notes are interest bearing notes and constitute direct, subordinated and unsecured obligations of NAB.
-Each NAB Subordinated Note is issued on and subject to the provisions of the Deed Poll and the Terms.
-The NAB Subordinated Notes have been issued with a face value of $100 each and are listed on the ASX under code NABHB.
+NAB Subordinated Notes (NSN) were interest bearing notes which constituted direct, subordinated and unsecured obligations of NAB.
+Each NAB Subordinated Note was issued on and subject to the provisions of the Deed Poll and the Terms.

-For Australian resident holders, the distributions received will generally form part of your Australian taxable income.
-Franking credits are not attached to the distributions made.
+For Australian resident holders, distributions received would generally form part of your Australian taxable income.
+Franking credits were not attached to the distributions made.

 For more information on the NABHB please refer to:

-- NAB Subordinated Notes payment history and relevant ASX announcements from 18 September 2012 to present
+- NAB Subordinated Notes payment history and relevant ASX announcements from 18 September 2012 to 19 June 2017

 - NAB Subordinated Notes – Offer Document (PDF, 2.2MB)